 Ryan Daniel | St. Cloud Metro Bus

-For committee inquiries, please contact the program co-chairs at email@example.com and firstname.lastname@example.org.
+For committee inquiries, or to get involved, please contact the committee Co-Chairs at email@example.com and firstname.lastname@example.org.